 - university course fees, which may include the fee balance of a Commonwealth-supported place (CSP) course or fee-paying coursework program;

-- if applicable, Personal stipend or Australian Postgraduate Award top-up;
+- if applicable, Personal stipend or RTP Scholarship top-up;

 - conference and short course fees;

 Yes, the funding can be used for program fees or tuition where relevant; however, this component is to be no more than 80% of the total funding budget.

 Scholarship includes funding for an international component.
 Overseas travel may include study tours for the purpose of research, attending a short course or conference, a period of internship or placement at an overseas organisation, volunteering.

 Travel to countries with a Level 3 (Reconsider your need to travel) or Level 4 (Do not travel) rating by the Australian Department of Foreign Affairs and Trade are not to be included in a Development Plan.
 Countries Alert Levels are listed on the smartraveller.gov.au website.

 Scholars and spouse, partner or dependent(s) must be covered by appropriate health and travel insurance (including coverage for existing conditions) for the duration of their time overseas.

 No. Scholarship funding will only cover costs for the Scholar.